Raj-Mehta2012/CloudStock-Whisperer/README.md

 The deployed model can then be used for making predictions on new data, either on the local system or within the AWS ecosystem.
 You can invoke the model endpoint using the SageMaker SDK or integrate it with other AWS services like Lambda or API Gateway for real-time inference.

-For detailed step-by-step instructions on deploying and using the model, refer to the AWS documentation: [Deploying a Model in Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-model-deployment.html#ex1-deploy-model-sdk-use-endpoint).
+For detailed step-by-step instructions on deploying and using the model, refer to the AWS documentation: [AWS Documentation: Deploying a Model in Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-model-deployment.html#ex1-deploy-model-sdk-use-endpoint).

 ## License